-A. Requisition and purchasing policy
+A. Requisition and Purchasing

-- 1. RCW 39.26.090 authorizes the Department of Enterprise Services (DES) to establish overall state policies, standards, and procedures regarding the procurement of goods and services by all state agencies. - 2.
-The Criminal Justice Training Commission follows the purchasing policies and procedures issued by DES. - 3.
-Goods and services are purchased from vendors with a state master contract administered by DES if available. - 4.
-The purchase of goods and services up to a cost of \$10,000 (excluding sales tax) directly from a vendor without competition is allowed.
-In addition, agencies are authorized to purchase goods and services up to a cost of \$13,000 (excluding sales tax) directly from a vendor and without competition if the purchase is being made from a microbusiness, mini-business, or small business as defined by RCW 39.26.010(17), (18), and (21). - Purchases exceeding these amounts require a Request for Proposals be advertised on the Washington Electronic Business Solution (WEBS) system for a minimum of five business days. - 6.
-Apparent Successful Bidder will be selected based on submitted proposals.
-Criteria used to select the Apparent Successful Bidder will include whether the proposed goods or services best meets the agency needs and cost.
-Other criteria may also be used in selecting Apparent Successful Bidder.
+- RCW 39.26.090 authorizes the DES to establish overall state policies, standards, and procedures regarding the procurement of Goods and Services by all state agencies. - 2.
+The WSCJTC must follow the purchasing policies and procedures issued by DES. - 3.
+Goods and Services are purchased from vendors with a state contract administered by DES if available.
+Purchases made from a vendor on a state contract do not require Competitive Solicitation. - 4.
+The DES Direct Buy Purchases policy allows for the purchase of goods and services up to a cost of \$30,000 (excluding sales tax) directly from a vendor

+- without competition.
+In addition, agencies are authorized to purchase Goods and Services up to a cost of \$40,000 (excluding sales tax) directly from a vendor and without competition if the purchase is being made from a microbusiness, minibusiness, or small business as defined by RCW 39.26.010(17), (18), and (21). - 5.
+Purchases exceeding these amounts require a Request for Proposals be advertised on the Washington Electronic Business Solution (WEBS) system for a minimum of thirty business days. - 6.
+The Apparent Successful Bidder will be selected based on submitted proposals.
+Criteria used to select the Apparent Successful Bidder will include whether the proposed Goods or Services best meets the agency needs and cost.
+Other criteria may also be used in selecting the Apparent Successful Bidder.

-B. Emergency procurement/purchases policy
+B. Emergency Procurement/Purchases

-1. The agency follows the DES Emergency Procurements/Purchases policy (DES-130-00).
+The agency follows the DES Emergency Procurements/Purchases policy (DES-130-00).

-C. Approval authority
+C. Approval Authority

-1. All staff authorized to approve payments must fill out the Request for Approval Authority form and be signed by the Executive Director.
+- 1. All staff authorized to approve payments must fill out the Request for Approval Authority form, which must be signed by the Executive Director. - 2.
+Staff authorized to make purchases and approve payments must complete appropriate purchasing and contracting courses required by DES.